JAORMX/deet.blog/content/posts/day-8-deet-gains-confidence.md

 After a long day outside, we started to walk back home.
 At this point, Deet was already more excited about walking, so it was a lot easier to leave than to arrive.
 There were some hiccups here and there.
 For instance, loud sounds from children playing seem to scare her a lot.
 But she got over them!
 It was also very nice to see that she was calm when other people and dogs passed by.

-{{<figure src="X3YYElnrRRg" caption="Deet walking" >}}
+{{< figure src="X3YYElnrRRg" caption="Deet walking" >}}

 Finally, after a long session outside, she chilled out besides us in the living room.
 This was the first time she ever did this!

+{{< /images/20200711_225207.jpg" >}}

 At some point she even took a nap besides us.
 This was the cherry on the top of the cake for today.